 How to Calculate the Weighted Shortest Job First?

-People often prioritize using their gut feel or by ‘the executive said so’ or by the squeakiest wheel wins or (my favorite) – everything is high priority.
+People often prioritize using their gut feel or by ‘the executive said so’ or by the squeakiest wheel wins or (my favorite) – everything is a high priority.
 What’s wrong with this?
-When we get priorities wrong, opportunity costs can be large because we are spending time on things that don’t yield value.
+When we get priorities wrong, opportunity costs can be large because we spend time on things that don’t yield value.

 I’m Ali Cox from Netmind.
 Let’s talk about a commonly used method – WSJF.
-The simple calculation is to divide the Cost of Delay (also called COD) by the Job Size (or Duration).
+The simple calculation divides the Cost of Delay (also called COD) by the Job Size (or Duration).